Martin Duralde: Descendants

-After Susan Clay Duralde died in 1825 her children went to live with their grandparents Henry and Lucretia Clay at Ashland in Kentucky.
+Susan Hart Clay Duralde died in 1825.
+Her children went to live with their grandparents Henry and Lucretia Clay at Ashland in Kentucky.
 The Clays also helped raise William Charles Cole Claiborne II, son of Clarisse Duralde Claiborne and the governor; Claiborne II at least spent summers at Ashland.

 Martin Adrien Duralde, usually called Martin Duralde Jr. in American newspapers, was appointed to be U.S. marshal of New Orleans in 1811.
+In October 1822 he paid a call at Andrew Jackson's Hermitage but Jackson was away on business.
 Martin Duralde Jr. was a candidate for governor of Louisiana in 1830.
 Henry Clay stayed at Duralde Jr. house's "three miles below" New Orleans for several months in 1831.
 Duralde was appointed to a patronage position in 1841.
 Duralde died on the return trip from the Mexican-American War, where he had worked as some kind of merchant to the troops; the entire ship caught yellow fever, except for one young boy, possibly an enslaved cabin boy, and Duralde was found dying beside the dead captain after the ship drifted aground near New Orleans.

 Martin Duralde III was involved in a bloodless duel with Dr. Mosby of Virginia in 1841 in Cincinnati, Ohio.
 The humorous and charming journal of Martin Duralde III, described as a "tubercular gambler," written during an 1846 tour of Virginia's therapeutic hot springs, is held in the special collections of the Virginia State Library.
 Martin Duralde III died in Philadelphia later that year.

 Henry C. Duralde, Martin III's brother, went to California for the gold rush but died by drowning after falling overboard off the steamer Yuba on the Sacramento River in 1850.

 J. V. Duralde Jr. was once a candidate for Louisiana state office on the Know Nothing ticket and was president of the Grosse Tete and Opelousas Railroad.